SDSilicus/ccda-xslt-vulnerabilities/README.md

 2. When viewed, the document hijacks a user's EHR session and issues a set of calls to Friendly Web EHR's internal (undocumented) API.

-3. API call to fetch a clinician's contacts from her address book.
+3. Issue an API call to fetch a clinician's contacts from her address book.

-4. API call to send a new Direct message to each contact, containing a new copy of the malicious document.
-(To make this realisitic, it would be designed to look like a referral note with patient data attached.)
+4. For each contact, issue an API call to send a new Direct message containing a new copy of the malicious document.
+(To make this realistic, it would be designed to look like a referral note with patient data attached.)

 This sequence of steps could allow an attacker to harvest large quantities of